St Barnabas Church

 Serving and Encouraging since 1850

 Where are we?
-Just off the Pimlico Road... between Victoria Coach Station and Sloane Square.
+Belgravia, just off the Pimlico Road... between Victoria Coach Station and Sloane Square.

-Whilst the historic name of the church is St Barnabas Pimlico we are in fact in Belgravia Ward.
+Whilst the historic name of the church is St Barnabas Pimlico we are in fact in Belgravia.

 ![]() What's on at St Barnabas?